ECCC-ASTD-MRD/gem/README.md

 use.
 For example,  ```-ptopo 2x2x1``` will use 4 cpus for a LAM, and 8 cpus for global Yin-Yang.

+*Do not use runprep.sh for theoretical configurations, use only runmod.sh.*

 If you get an error message saying runprep.sh or gem_dbase is not found, make sure to set the environment variables using the setup file situated in the main directory: